richardcrng/fireactive/website/docs/quick-start/overview.md

   isVerified: Schema.boolean({ default: false }) // defaults to false
 }

-// Create an active class based on this schema class User extends ActiveClass(userSchema) {}
+// Create an `ActiveClass` based on this schema class User extends ActiveClass(userSchema) {}
 ```